Georgi Asparuhov: Return to Levski

 Widely regarded as Levski's greatest ever player, Asparuhov played over 230 games for the club, winning three Bulgarian League titles and three Bulgarian Cups.
 During his time at the club he won the Bulgarian footballer of the year and Bulgarian sportsperson of the year in 1965.

 Asparuhov is Levski's third all-time leading goal scorer (153).
 In 1964–65 season he became the league's top scorer with 27 goals in 29 matches.

 Some of the top European clubs at the time sought his services.
 In the 1965–66 European Cup, Levski played Benfica, with Eusébio in the squad of the Portuguese.
 When Benfica eliminated Levski in a tight tie, and Gundi having netted 3 of Levski's 4 goals across both legs, Europe began to view him with interest.
 In fact, he was the first foreign player to have scored two goals at Benfica's stadium.
-Asparuhov was wanted by Benfica themselves, as well as Italian giants AC Milan.
-Regarding the latter's offer, Gundi answered that way:
+Asparuhov was wanted by Benfica themselves.

+In the history of Bulgarian football, it is often claimed that in 1967 Georgi Asparuhov was invited to join AC Milan, despite the fact that at the time the transfer of leading Bulgarian players to Western clubs was highly restricted and subject to state control.
+The alleged interest is associated with the renowned “rossoneri” coach Nereo Rocco.
+Asparuhov is also frequently credited with the following emblematic response, which has become part of football folklore:

 "Tell them there is a country named Bulgaria.
 In that country there is a team called Levski, they might not have heard of it.
 But I was born in this team and I will die there."

+Despite the widespread circulation of this story, it should be approached with a degree of caution given the specific historical context.
+Following Italy’s disappointing performances at the 1962 and 1966 FIFA World Cups, the Italian Football Federation introduced restrictions on the recruitment of foreign players by Serie A clubs, which remained in place until 1980.
+The rule did not apply to foreign players who already had professional contracts with Italian clubs, nor to the so-called oriundi—players of Italian descent born abroad who could obtain Italian citizenship.
+This means that by 1967 there was no clear regulatory pathway that would have allowed the registration of a Bulgarian player in the Italian league, even if there had been genuine interest from a coach or club management.